Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

-In order to establish our notion of fairness between interventions, we can use the 2-Wasserstein distance between the baseline marginal law of $\boldsymbol W$ and the post-intervention marginal law induced by $g_{\boldsymbol{\delta}}(\cdot\mid\boldsymbol X)$, which is widely studied and serves this purpose \citep{panaretos2019statistical}.
-Intuitively, the Wasserstein distance measures the minimum cost of transporting the probability mass of one distribution to match another, akin to the cost of moving a pile of dirt.
-By fixing the Wasserstein distance, we ensure that the total amount of shift between the old and new marginal exposure distributions is fixed.
+In order to establish our notion of fairness between interventions, we can use the 2-Wasserstein distance between the observed distribution and the post-intervention distribution, which is widely studied and serves this purpose \citep{panaretos2019statistical}.
+Note that the exponential tilt is on the conditional exposure distribution and therefore there is a different Wasserstein distance for each covariate value.
+To address this issue, we use the distance between the observed marginal distribution of $\boldsymbol W$ and the marginal distribution induced by $g_{\boldsymbol{\delta}}(\cdot\mid\boldsymbol X)$.
+Intuitively, the Wasserstein distance measures the minimum cost of transporting the probability mass of one distribution to match another.
+By fixing the Wasserstein distance, we ensure that the total amount of shift between the old and new exposure distributions is fixed.
 The optimization problem thus becomes a meaningful search for the $\boldsymbol{\delta}$ that minimizes $\psi(\boldsymbol{\delta})$ among all possible intervention directions of a comparable magnitude.
-This distributional fairness notion is widely used in both the operations and statistics research literatures. \citep{mohajerin2018data, blanchet2019quantifying, duchi2021learning, gao2023distributionally}
+This distributional fairness notion is widely used in both the operations and statistics research literatures \citep{mohajerin2018data, blanchet2019quantifying, duchi2021learning, gao2023distributionally}.

 For analytical tractability, we rely on a well-established result providing a formula for the squared 2-Wasserstein distance $d_W^2$ based on the means ($\boldsymbol{\mu}_1, \boldsymbol{\mu}_2$) and covariance matrices ($\boldsymbol{\Sigma}_1, \boldsymbol{\Sigma}_2$) of two distributions $(P_1, P_2)$, which is referred to as the Gelbrich formula \citep{gelbrich1990formula}.
 Crucially, this formula serves as a general lower bound for the true squared 2-Wasserstein distance between any two probability measures on $\mathbb{R}^q$ with finite second moments.
 Specifically, we have that